tanyanaheta/tanyanaheta.github.io/_posts/2024-09-12-finbert-forward-language.md

 ---

-Natural language models like FinBERT are great at labeling sentiment—but that’s only part of the story.
+Natural language models like FinBERT are great at labeling sentiment, but that’s only part of the story.
 In this project, I explored whether *forward-looking language* in 10-Ks and earnings reports could surface implicit strategy signals.

 I developed custom regex patterns to isolate phrases like “we expect,” “anticipate growth,” or “likely to scale.”
 These were used to subset FinBERT sentiment labels, revealing that sectors with more forward-looking optimism (e.g. tech) aligned with growth trends post-earnings.